remnrem/luna-doc/docs/ref/manipulations.md

 _Applies a moving-average (or median) filter to a signal_

 Applies a moving average window to filter a signal based on either a) the mean, b) median, or c) ...

+<h3>Methods</h3>

+A sliding window of user-specified duration is applied to each signal to produce a smoothed output.
+Within each window, the central sample is replaced by the arithmetic mean, the median, or — for a triangular filter — a linearly weighted mean that tapers toward the window edges.
+Mean filtering attenuates high-frequency noise while preserving low-frequency trends; median filtering is more robust to transient outliers; and the triangular (Bartlett) weighting provides a smoother spectral roll-off than a rectangular window while remaining computationally efficient.

 <h3>Parameters</h3>